Start Early: 3 to 4 Months Before the Baby Arrives

 - Loss of appetite

-- Destructive behavior that was not present before
+- Destructive behavior that wasn't present before

 - House training regression